Nalanda College of Engineering

 Nalanda College of Engineering (NCE) is a government engineering college situated at Chandi town, near Nalanda city in Bihar state of India.
-It was inaugurated on 19th November 2008 by the chief minister of Bihar, Nitish Kumar.
-It is affiliated to Aryabhatta Knowledge University.
+It was inaugurated on 19 November 2008 by the chief minister of Bihar, Nitish Kumar.
+It is affiliated to Bihar Engineering University.
 The college is managed by Department of Science and Technology, Bihar.

 History

 Nalanda College of Engineering is a Government Engineering College working under the Department of Science and Technology Bihar state, India.
 It was established by the Government of Bihar.
 Its foundation was laid by the chief minister of Bihar Nitish Kumar in 2008.
 It is situated on the holy land where Lord Buddha experienced enlightenment and Lord Vardhaman Mahavir embraced Nirvana.
-It belongs to the land of ancient Nalanda University where students form across the world studied Buddhism.
+It belongs to the land of ancient Nalanda University where students from across the world studied Buddhism.

 Campus

 NCE Chandi functions from a 51.64 acres (21 ha) campus in Chandi, Bihar.

 It is located at 17.3 km distance from the District's main city Bihar Sharif and 42 km from the State's capital city Patna.